-Focus Specific Risk Factors Procedures in place to mitigate risk Entry & Egress Main Student Gate Pupils accessible to public Gates only open at specific times-and always staffed by senior staff when open Duties run during opening Duty teams communicate issues to SLT Reception Unauthorised persons entering with those authorised Buzzer system with camera Swipe card entry to school Reception emergency call to SLT procedure Vehicle Gate Unauthorised persons able to enter with those authorised as automatic gates take a long time to close after opening Delivery to site reporting procedure Only staff who drive to the academy have access cards for the vehicle gate Staff who have access to the vehicle gate receive specific training and have the access removed if they do not follow procedures Lodge Entrance Unauthorised persons entering with those authorised Swipe card entry for staff only Students only allowed to use when under supervision of staff Gates only open at specific times-and always staffed by senior staff when open Pupils accessible to public Duties run during opening or specific staff member greets student at lodge gate as student cannot enter without staff pass.
-Duty teams communicate issues to SLT Community Entrance Unauthorised persons entering with those authorised PE staff advised to remain vigilant to unauthorised use Turnstile only rotates one way and limits to single person use Pupils accessible to public Side gate needs staff swipe card entry to school Duties run during student exiting Students only allowed to use when under supervision of staff Duty teams communicate issues to SLT Corridors on 2 nd Floor of Huguenot Building Pupils falling/being pushed off balcony Pupils climbing on balcony Pupils throwing items from balconies Student Code of Conduct Pupils not permitted to look over or throw things over balconies Steep narrow stairwells in Huguenot Towers that go up five storeys Risk of falls due to unauthorised access either deliberate or accidental Risk of falls during emergency evacuation procedure Clear codes of behaviour Walkways and stairs used only by staff Clear signage prohibits pupil access except when accompanied by staff or in an emergency Dangers highlighted to pupils
+Focus Specific Risk Factors Procedures in place to mitigate risk Entry & Egress Main Student Gate Pupils accessible to public Gates only open at specific times-and always staffed by senior staff when open Duties run during opening Duty teams communicate issues to SLT Reception Unauthorised persons entering with those authorised Buzzer system with camera Swipe card entry to school Reception emergency call to SLT procedure Staff do not use reception as entry or exit Parents not allowed in reception without and appointment Vehicle Gate Unauthorised persons able to enter with those authorised as automatic gates take a long time to close after opening Delivery to site reporting procedure Only staff who drive to the academy have access cards for the vehicle gate Staff who have access to the vehicle gate receive specific training and have the access removed if they do not follow procedures Gates only open on exit when vehicle is detected Lodge Entrance Unauthorised persons entering with those authorised Swipe card entry for staff only Students only allowed to use when under supervision of staff Gates only open at specific times-and always staffed by senior staff when open Pupils accessible to public Duties run during opening or specific staff member greets student at lodge gate as student cannot enter without staff pass.
+Duty teams communicate issues to SLT Community Entrance Unauthorised persons entering with those authorised PE staff advised to remain vigilant to unauthorised use Turnstile only rotates one way and limits to single person use Pupils accessible to public Side gate needs staff swipe card entry to school Duties run during student exiting Students only allowed to use when under supervision of staff Staff swipe card required to open community exit during academy day Duty teams communicate issues to SLT Corridors on 2 nd Floor of Huguenot Building Pupils falling/being pushed off balcony Pupils climbing on balcony Pupils throwing items from balconies Student Code of Conduct Pupils not permitted to look over or throw things over balconies

-Title Child Protection and Safeguarding Policy Last Updated September 2020 Written by Matthew Toothe Ratified by the Trustees May 2020 Completed September 2020 Next Review Date August 2021
+Title Child Protection and Safeguarding Policy Last Updated September2023 Written by Katherine Duller Ratified by the Trustees Completed September 2023 Next Review Date August 2024

-Entry to CP02 Entry to CP02 is via CA02 where a DSL works.
+Steep narrow stairwells in Huguenot Towers that go up five storeys Risk of falls due to unauthorised access either deliberate or accidental Risk of falls during emergency evacuation procedure Clear codes of behaviour and one way system Walkways and stairs used only by staff Clear signage prohibits pupil access except when accompanied by staff or in an emergency Dangers highlighted to pupils Entry to CP02 Entry to CP02 is via CA02 where a DSL works.
 Safeguarding and confidentiality issues.
 Clear codes of behaviour by site and IT personal.
 Only enter when DSL not on phone or with student.
 Site leased out after- school Pupils accessible to public Public only allowed to enter after 18:00 During whole school events, site is not leased.
 Area that public can use is kept totally separate by electronic access control system.